-8. Courses with I/II or A/B in the course name

-- 1) Contents of courses with A and B are different and can be taken separately and in either order. - 2) Contents of courses with I and II are related and should be taken in the order of I then II.
-However, II can be taken even if credits for I are not obtained, as it is not set as a prerequisite in the course registration system.
+- 9. Courses with I/II or A/B in the course name - 1) Contents of courses with A and B are different and can be taken separately and in either order. - 2) Contents of courses with I and II are related and should be taken in the order of I then II.
+However, II can be taken even if credits for I are not obtained, as it is not set as a prerequisite in the course registration system. - For language courses at SPSE and Advanced Seminars, I is a prerequisite for II and credits for I need to be obtained in order to take II.
+For language courses at SPSE, courses must be taken also in the order of the level. - "Introduction to Microeconomics" is a prerequisite for "Microeconomics A" and "Introduction to Macroeconomics" is a prerequisite for "Macroeconomics A".